dfelinto/blender-manual/manual/composite_nodes/types/input.rst

 **No Frame Stretching or Compression:**
 If the input animation (avi or frame set) was encoded at a frame rate that is *different* from your current settings, the resultant animation will appear to run faster or slower.
 Blender Nodes do not adjust input video frame rates.
-Use the scale control inside the :doc:`Video Sequence Editor <sequencer>` to stretch or compress video to the desired speed, and input it here.
+Use the scale control inside the :doc:`Video Sequence Editor </sequencer>` to stretch or compress video to the desired speed, and input it here.
 You can incorporate "Slow-Mo" into your video.
 To do so, :guilabel:`ANIM` ate a video segment at 60 frames per second, and input it via this node, using Render settings that have an animation frame rate of the normal 30 fps;